1991 San Francisco 49ers season: Roster

+Preseason

 Regular season

 With Joe Montana out for the season with an elbow injury, Steve Young became the starting quarterback.
 The season opener, a rematch of the previous year's NFC Championship with the New York Giants, was the first road loss suffered by the 49ers since losing at Phoenix in 1988.
 The loss ended a still-standing NFL record 18 consecutive regular season road game victories spanning the 1988–90 seasons.
 The first month of the season saw the team inconsistent with alternating home wins and road losses.
 In week 10 against the Atlanta Falcons, Young suffered a knee injury, causing him to miss five games.
 With Young out and with the 49ers record at 4–5, Steve Bono led the 49ers to five wins in 6 games.
 However, Young returned for the final game; a 52–14 victory over the Chicago Bears.
 Although the 49ers finished the regular season at 10–6, they missed the playoffs for the first time since 1982 (losing on a tie-breaker to the Atlanta Falcons due to having lost both meetings).
-Young would however win the first of four passing titles.
+Young would however win the first of four consecutive passing titles.